yalicee/oct-2022-fun-data-structures/README.md

 testStack.maxSize // 5
 ```

-* A `push` method, which can add items to the stack storage, provided the stack is not already full.
+* A `push` method, which adds items to the stack storage, provided the stack is not already full.
 ```js
 const testStack = createStack();
 testStack.push('apple');